Stanage Edge & Keira Knightley Rock, Peak District

 The walk continues along a medieval packhorse route to the summit of Stanage Edge, with spectacular views all the way along.
 From here we continue walking to Burbage and visit it's ancient hill fort of Carl Wark.
 From Burbage we return to the car park after making one final visit to Stanage to see some of the old Mill Stones, now the symbol of the Peak District National Park.

-The walk includes a mixture of good tracks and smaller footpaths and one moderate hill up to Stanage Edge, a climb of about 180 m (500 ft).
+The walk includes a mixture of good tracks and smaller footpaths and one moderately steep hill up to Stanage Edge, a climb of about 180 m (500 ft).
 At any time of year there could be some muddy sections.
-On top of Stanage Edge the path becomes rougher as we approach the trig point, the last part of which includes some optional clambering around on the rocks to reach the trig point.
+On top of Stanage Edge the path becomes rougher as we approach the trig point, the last part of which includes an optional rocky section to reach the trig point itself.
+The route to Carl Wark is also rocky in places with a short steeper section.

 Recommended Equipment & Clothing